Centre for Mathematical Sciences

 EPSRC Fellowship, I am now able to take on PhD students.

-LMS Pseudoholomorphic curves and gauge theory in low-dimensional topology,
+LMS Pseudohol curves and gauge theory in low-dim topology,

 Providence, USA (as co-organizer):